AXPONA 2017: Clement Perry

 AXPONA-17-zesati3.jpg

-Was pleasantly surprised to see Wynn Audio now handling the US/Canada importation of Karan Acoustics electronics that featured the Karan Acoustics L Ref Preamp ($17,000) and Karan Acoustics S 600 stereo amplifier (Pure Class A Sliding Bias, 600W/8 Ohms, $30,000).
+Was pleasantly surprised to see Wynn Audio now handling the US/Canada importation of Karan Acoustics electronics, including the Karan Acoustics L Ref Preamp ($17,000) and Karan Acoustics S 600 stereo amplifier (Pure Class A Sliding Bias, 600W/8 Ohms, $30,000).
 Our own Key Kim called those products his reference for over a decade and never saw a loudspeaker they didn’t make sing.
 Glad to see them here at AXPONA being showcased alongside the rare and beautiful Goldmund Eidos 36U+ CD Player ($32,000), and Penaudio Serenade Signature ($12,000).
-Ancillary equipment included ZenSati Seraphim cabling and a quite impressively built Critical Mass Systems Olympus isolation platform (the latest model/top of the line, first time showing in North America, price TBA).
+Ancillary equipment included ZenSati Seraphim cabling and a quite impressive, well-built Critical Mass Systems Olympus isolation platform (the latest model/top-of-the-line, first time showing in North America, price TBA).

 AXPONA-17-bybeestambuch.jpg